JayIssuree/MakersBnB/README.md

-As a user, so I can decide who stays at my property and when, I would like to see all requests for my listings As a user, so I can decide who stays at my property and when, I would like to approve any request As a user, so I can book a place to stay, I would like to confirm any approved requests
+As a user, so I can decide who stays at my property and when, I would like to see all requests for my listings As a user, so I can decide who stays at my property and when, I would like to approve any request As a user, so I can book a place to stay, I would like to confirm any approved requests As a user, so I don't double book, I would like confirmed booking dates not to show up
 ```

 ### Nice-to-haves